The EvalGroup’s Clients

 Funding Source: Ryan White HIV/AIDS Program Part C

-Conducted a feasibility study that assessed the access to dental care among patients living with HIV/AIDS in the Atlanta area; identified geographical disparities and specific areas were accessibility to quality dental health care was limited; provided actionable recommendations for programmatic improvement.
+Conducted a feasibility study that assessed the access to dental care among patients living with HIV/AIDS in the Atlanta area; identified geographical disparities and specific areas where accessibility to quality dental health care was limited; provided actionable recommendations for programmatic improvement.

 Safe States Alliance